alttester-test-examples/Java-iOS-AltTrashCat/README.md

 ### Running the tests on MacOS
 The tests are meant to be run on a MacOS device.
+The app is provided at https://altom.com/app/uploads/AltTester/TrashCat/TrashCat.ipa.zip and needs to be included unzipped under project.
 To start the tests, run:
 `./ios_tests.sh`